Koenkk/zigbee2mqtt.io/docs/devices/SJCGQ11LM.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
-## Notes

-### Battery
-Uses a CR2032 battery

-### Pairing
-Press and hold water logo on the device for +- 5 seconds (you have to press quite hard) until the blue light blinks three times, release the water logo (the blue light will blink once more) and wait.
 <!-- Notes END: Do not edit below this line -->